-A conviction or caution will not be protected if it is for a 'listed offence' identified in the Rehabilitation of Offenders Act 1974 (Exceptions) Order 19751.
-There are more than 1,000 listed offences including terrorism, human trafficking, serious violent and sexual offences and other offences which are of specific relevance to the safeguarding of children and vulnerable adults.
-The list can be found on the Disclosure and Barring Service (DBS) website.2
+The 'listed' offences including terrorism, human trafficking, serious violent and sexual offences and other offences which are of specific relevance to the safeguarding of children and vulnerable adults.
+The lists can be found on the websites of the disclosure services.

 As protected convictions and cautions do not need to be disclosed to the HCPC, an allegation which is solely based upon such a conviction or caution should not proceed further.
-Older DBS and Criminal Records Bureau certificates may include information about convictions or cautions which have become protected or the information may be disclosed in error by registrants or others.
+Older disclosure certificates may include information about convictions or cautions which have become protected or the information may be disclosed in error by registrants or others.
 If so, such cautions or convictions should be disregarded.